The Association of Metropolitan Water Agencies (AMWA) believes that all Americans should have access to safe and reliable drinking water.

 AMWA understands that, due to legal restrictions in some states, some communities are unable to utilize ratepayer dollars to support certain low-income customer assistance strategies.
 States should examine policies that impede local affordability initiatives, and AMWA also encourages the federal government to explore a variety of assistance models that would benefit low-income customers.
 Such models could include funding assistance that helps communities establish or expand their own low-income customer assistance programs, or direct financial assistance that helps individual low-income households pay their water bills.
 However, before seeking federal assistance communities should first explore alternate, non-ratepayer-supported revenue sources that may cover the cost of their own customer assistance programs so ongoing reliance on federal assistance, on the part of both utilities and their customers, is minimized.

 In addition to facilitating assistance programs to aid low-income ratepayers, federal policymakers must remain cognizant of the financial effects of regulatory mandates on local water utilities and their ratepayers.
-The costs of new water quality regulations should reflect the resulting public health benefits, and policymakers should consider affordability implications when developing other regulations that affect community water systems.
+For example, wastewater infrastructure projects required by federal Clean Water Act consent decrees are often funded by ratepayer dollars that otherwise would be available to support a community’s drinking water service and infrastructure.
+These and other costs associated with new water quality regulations should reflect the resulting public health benefits, and policymakers should consider affordability implications when developing other regulations that affect community water systems, directly or indirectly.

 AMWA recognizes that the Environmental Protection Agency (EPA) uses a standard of 2.5 percent of median household income to determine whether the cost of drinking water service in a community is considered “affordable.”
 However, this standard is inadequate for many large communities where household incomes vary widely, and where 2.5 percent of the entire area’s median may remain well beyond the reach of the budgets of a water utility’s poorest customers.
 Alternative methods to describe affordability that may overcome some of those shortcomings are being explored, and AMWA is eager to collaborate with EPA and other stakeholders toward the goal of modernizing this standard.